azist/azos/src/Azos.Sky/Apps/Hosting/readme.md

 ```
 ## Host Governor

-Host governor is a process which governs(manages) the runtime and execution of subordinate processes.
+Host governor (aka **`hgov`**) is a process which governs(manages) the runtime and execution of subordinate processes.
 It uses your app process host executable with `hgov.laconf` app config to launch items under `/boot`
 section.

-The boot section contains an ordered list of applications which are spawned by host gove process.
+The boot section contains an ordered list of applications which are spawned by host gov process.
 Host gov uses injectable `IAppActivator` which is tasked with `Start/Stop` operations performed on
-goverend applications.
+governed applications.

-By default a `ProcessAppActivator` implementation uses OS's `Process` class to launch goverend app processes
+By default a `ProcessAppActivator` implementation uses OS's `Process` class to launch governed app processes
 on the same machine.

 > VNext: The `DockerAppActivator` activates app processes using docker container runtime.

-Host gov daemon obesrves the running processes using a [`SIPC`(Simple IPC)](/src/Azos/IO/Sipc) TCP socket communication
+Host gov daemon observes the running processes using a [`SIPC`(Simple IPC)](/src/Azos/IO/Sipc) TCP socket communication
 established from clients (governed apps) to the server (host gov process).
-When these aps run, the governer launches
+When these aps run, the governed launches
 their processes passing a `gov://PPPP:AAA` pragma via command line args having `P` represent listener
-port, and `A` application id/name form gov boot config
+port, and `A` application id/name from gov boot config